jfgrissom/passport-xumm/examples/express/README.md

 1. From the /api/qr route by making a webservice call.
 See: examples/express/route-handlers/qr.ts for usage in this way.
 1. From directly from the strategy itself by instantiating the StrategyXumm and calling the `fetchQrCode()` function.
 See: examples/express/route-handlers/login.ts for usage in this way.

+## Using the websocket Xumm Provides

+When you receive a QR code you also receive websocket data to monitor the results of the "SignIn" signing request.

+You can use this on the client to receive the payload from Xumm and then submit it to your non-API login handler.
+Doing this keeps the users browser in the middle of the conversation between your backend and the Xumm Service.

 ## Understanding Payloads

 Example request body received from Xumm Service once a QR code is signed.
 This request comes in from Xumm Service.
 You define it in the Xumm App Dashboard.
 The property it's called the "Webhook URL for callbacks".